Google Business Profile Optimization: The Complete Guide for Local Businesses

-When someone searches "painter near me" or "HVAC repair Cincinnati," Google pulls from GBP listings to fill the local map pack.
+Your Google Business Profile is the single most visible piece of your online presence.
+When someone searches “painter near me” or “HVAC repair Cincinnati,” Google pulls from GBP listings to fill the local map pack.
 Those are the three results that sit above everything else on the page.
 If your profile is incomplete, outdated, or poorly managed, you are handing those leads to your competitors.

 This guide walks through exactly how to set up, fill out, and maintain a Google Business Profile that ranks higher and converts more searchers into paying customers.